saubriot/k8s_components/README-gitea.md

 ![Gitea new repository](images/gitea-new-repository.png)

-- ssh command :
+- Click on [ssh] to view the ssh uri : git@gitea.k8s.europe:johndoe/demo.git

 ![Gitea repository ssh](images/gitea-repository-ssh.png)

-- https command :
+- Click on [https] to view the https uri : https://gitea.k8s.europe/johndoe/demo.git

+> In our case we are using self signed certificates.
+You need to add "git config --global **http.sslVerify false**" command

 ![Gitea repository https](images/gitea-repository-https.png)

-## 3. Using --extra-vars to customize installation
+## 5. Using --extra-vars to customize installation
 The playbook accepts 2 extra vars :
 - operation : could be either "install" or "delete"
 - task : could be either "all" or the task to execute :